clementw168/clementw168.github.io/_posts/automatants/2021-11-15-imbalanced-classification.md

 ### Model Architectures

 Given limited computational resources, I focused on lightweight but effective architectures.
 My main choice was MobileNetV2 which was known to be both fast and efficient, and surprisingly powerful even on small datasets.
-I also experimented with classic CNNs and ResNet-style networks, but MobileNetV2 consistently offered the best trade-off between performance and training speed.
+I also experimented with classic CNNs and ResNet networks, but MobileNetV2 consistently offered the best trade-off between performance and training speed.

 ![MobileNetV2](/img_compressed/posts/automatants/mobilenetv2.png)